High-harmonic generation driven by temporal-mode quantum states of light: Theoretical framework

-Since the integrand contains a Gaussian in $\delta\alpha$, the main contributions to the integral will come from values of $\delta\alpha$ close to zero.
-At the same time, HHG only occurs in intense pulses, which typically corresponds to large photon numbers, implying $|\alpha_m| \gg |\delta\alpha|$.
-Expanding all terms except for the Gaussian to lowest order in the small variable $|\delta\alpha|/\alpha_m$ then corresponds to a ``diagonal'' approximation $\alpha \approx \beta \approx \alpha_m$, and the remaining Gaussian can be integrated analytically.
-The energy spectrum in this approximation simplifies to
+Since the integrand contains a Gaussian in $\delta\vec{\alpha}$, the main contributions to the integral will come from values of $\delta\vec{\alpha}$ close to the zero.
+At the same time, HHG only occurs in intense pulses, which typically corresponds to large photon numbers, implying $|\vec{\alpha}_m| \gg |\delta\vec{\alpha}|$.
+Note that this argument is independent of the choice of (temporal) mode basis used to describe the driving light, as $|\vec{\alpha}_m|$ is invariant under unitary transformations.
+Expanding all terms except for the Gaussian to lowest order in $\delta\vec{\alpha}$ then corresponds to a multimode ``diagonal'' approximation $\vec{\alpha} \approx \vec{\beta} \approx \vec{\alpha}_m$, and the remaining Gaussian can be integrated analytically.
+The argument presented here to justify the diagonal approximation is thus independent of taking the limit of infinite quantization volume.
+Within this approximation, the energy spectrum simplifies to